Add-ons

 - Maintain visual consistency at every step of the process, from selecting the data source to confirming synchronization.

-To activate Branded Auth on your instance or request details about the technical customization requirements, please contact the ROOK support team or your account manager.
+To activate Branded Auth on your instance or request details about the technical customization requirements, contact the ROOK support team or your account manager.

 This process can take several weeks and partly depends on the timelines of the respective data sources.
 We strongly recommend starting early to avoid any delays to your launch.